 The fourth day the old lady asked her to sweep the leaves off the porch.

-‘I do not fancy doing that today,’ and she went back to her room.
+‘I do not fancy doing that today,’ she said and she went back to her room.

 On the fifth day, she had to help with the laundry.

-‘I want to finish reading my book first,’ and buried her head in the pages.
+‘I want to finish reading my book first,’ she said and buried her head in the pages.

-On the sixth day, she was asked to wipe the window-panes of her room.
+On the sixth day, she was asked to wipe the windowpanes of her room.

 ‘What is the use?
 They will get grimy again’, she lectured the old lady.